-Serbia: Gas sector liberalization level is an issue for EU, electricity market reform solid26.
-September 2014. / News Serbia Energy
+Serbia: Gas sector liberalization level is an issue for EU, electricity market reform solid, News Serbia Energy

 Serbia is making good progress in harmonization with European legislation in the field of energy, especially in electricity sector, but the gas sector is its weakest spot.
 Domination in the market of one state public company, supplied by only one external supplier on the basis of a long term contract, which probably violates European regulations on protection of competition, calls in question Serbia’s generally good progress in harmonization in the field of energy.